tesselle/nexus/README.md

 [**isopleuros**](https://packages.tesselle.org/isopleuros/) is a
 companion package to **nexus** that allows to create ternary plots.

+This package is currently *experimental*.
+This means that it is functional, but interfaces and functionalities may change over time, testing and documentation may be lacking.

 ------------------------------------------------------------------------

 To cite nexus in publications use: